 A key element of the customer mapping exercise is to develop a narrative from the initial problem to the solution.
 One key to Nelson's approach is that these are not two distinct stages.
 There may be five or six different inflection points from the initial problem to a solution, with a number of "micro moments" in between at which you can provide valuable insight or content to guide your customers along their path to a solution.
 By understanding what that arc from problem to solution is, you can both determine whether your product fits a need, and also develop new products that fit in with your core customer needs.

-We're in the process of undertaking this work at The Food Loft.
+We're in the process of undertaking this work at The Food Loft for our coworking space in Boston and resources we design for food startups.
 Whether you're a new company just starting out or one that's been around for a few years, this is the kind of exercise that should be done on a recurring basis to continually align what you're selling to those that you are selling to.